Valerie Perrine: Career

-In 1968, Perrine was a showgirl in "Lido de Paris" at Stardust Resort and Casino Las Vegas.
+In 1968, Perrine worked as a showgirl in "Lido de Paris" at the Stardust Resort and Casino in Las Vegas.

+After several years in Las Vegas, Perrine moved to Los Angeles.
+"Acting wasn’t something I pursued," she later recalled.
+"I was at a small dinner party where an agent was looking for someone to play the role of Montana Wildhack in George Roy Hill’s film production of Slaughterhouse-Five.
+The agent saw something in me and thought I would be perfect for the part.
+That’s how I became an actress."
+Her performance as Montana Wildhack, a softcore pornography actress, established Perrine as a rising actress in Hollywood.

-She played soft-core pornography actress Montana Wildhack in the film adaptation of Kurt Vonnegut's Slaughterhouse-Five (1972).
-Perrine was photographed nude for a pictorial layout in the May 1972 issue of Playboy, later appearing on the cover in August 1981.
-She then became the first actress to appear nude on American network television by intentionally exposing her breasts during the May 4, 1973, PBS broadcast of Bruce Jay Friedman's Steambath on Hollywood Television Theater.
-Only a few PBS stations nationwide carried the program.
+Perrine was photographed nude for a pictorial in the May 1972 issue of Playboy, and she later appeared on the magazine's cover in August 1981.
+She became the first actress to appear nude intentionally on American network television during the May 4, 1973, PBS broadcast of Bruce Jay Friedman's Steambath on Hollywood Television Theater.
 Later in 1973, she appeared in the episode "When the Girls Came Out to Play" of the romantic anthology television series Love Story (1973).

-In 1975, Perrine was nominated for the Academy Award for Best Actress and the Golden Globe for Best Motion Picture Actress (Drama) and won the Best Actress Award at the Cannes Film Festival for her role as comedian Lenny Bruce's wife, stripper Honey Bruce, in Bob Fosse's Lenny (1974).
+In 1975, Perrine received an Academy Award nomination for Best Actress and a Golden Globe nomination for Best Motion Picture Actress (Drama), and she won the Best Actress Award at the Cannes Film Festival for her portrayal of Honey Bruce, the wife of comedian Lenny Bruce, in Bob Fosse's Lenny (1974).

-She portrayed Carlotta Monti, mistress of W.C.
-Fields, in the biopic W.C.
-Fields and Me (1976).
-She played Miss Eve Teschmacher, moll of criminal mastermind Lex Luthor, in Superman (1978).
-For this role, she was nominated for the 1979 Saturn Award for Best Supporting Actress.
-She reprised her role as Miss Teschmacher in Superman II (1980).
+She portrayed Carlotta Monti, the longtime companion of W. C. Fields, in the biographical film W. C. Fields and Me (1976).
+Perrine then played Miss Eve Teschmacher, the accomplice of criminal mastermind Lex Luthor, in Superman (1978), earning a 1979 Saturn Award nomination for Best Supporting Actress.
+She later reprised the role in the sequel Superman II (1980).

-Perrine played Charlotta Steele, ex-wife of a rodeo champion played by Robert Redford, in The Electric Horseman (1979).
-Her career grew uneven after an appearance in Can't Stop the Music (1980), for which she was nominated for a Razzie Award for Worst Actress.
-This film has since become a cult classic.
-In 1982, she played the role of Marcy, the wife of a corrupt police officer, in The Border with Jack Nicholson.
-In 1986, she starred in the failed CBS comedy series Leo & Liz in Beverly Hills with Harvey Korman.
+Perrine appeared as Charlotta Steele, the ex‑wife of a rodeo champion played by Robert Redford, in The Electric Horseman (1979).
+Her career became more uneven after her role in Can't Stop the Music (1980), for which she received a Razzie Award nomination for Worst Actress; the film has since developed a cult following.
+She played Marcy Smith, the wife of a corrupt police officer, in The Border (1982) with Jack Nicholson, and in 1986 starred opposite Harvey Korman in the short-lived CBS sitcom Leo & Liz in Beverly Hills.

-In the years since then, Perrine has worked in lower-profile projects, although she did have a small supporting role in the 2000 Mel Gibson film What Women Want.
-In 1995, Perrine made a guest appearance on the series Homicide: Life on the Street, playing an ex-wife of Richard Belzer's character, Detective John Munch.
+In the following years, Perrine appeared in lower‑profile projects, though she had a small supporting role in Mel Gibson's film What Women Want (2000).
+In 1995, she guest‑starred on Homicide: Life on the Street, playing an ex-wife of Richard Belzer's character, Detective John Munch.

 Stacey Souther directed and produced Valerie, a 45-minute documentary about Perrine's career and her experience with Parkinson's disease.
-Valerie was screened at the Edmonton Film Festival in 2020.
+The film screened at the Edmonton Film Festival in 2020.